 Dr. Dixon is a native of Lucedale, Mississippi, where she still resides today with her husband and two children.
 She first started receiving chiropractic care as a young child.
 Her mother knew it would help her excel in everything that life had to offer.
 Dr. Dixon graduated highschool as a tri-athlete with 5 state championships.
 She went on to play softball in Atlanta, GA with CNN headline news.
 Chiropractic care contributed to her success as an athlete and drove her to her profession.
 Her passion is to give back to the community in the same way she has been receiving all her life.

 Dr. Dixon is a graduate of Sherman College of Straight Chiropractic.
+She has been in practice for 13 years.
 Upon graduation she recieved awards from the Academy of Chiropractic Excellence and the X-Ray Roentgenology Internship Programs.
 She holds a diplomate with the National Board of Chiropractic Examiners.
 She also recieved the 5th Annual SAL Award from the Women's Business Center.
 Her post doctoral training consists of permanent soft tissue injuries, Spinal differentials, auto injuries, brain injuries, knee physical assessment and management of the knee, lumbar differential assessment, traumatic cervical syndrome, and spine in sports.

 Her friends always say "If You Need A Fixin' Call Dr. Dixon!"
 Dr. Dixon continues to study and expand her awareness and abilities in many areas of holistic healthcare.
 She was taught by a master, many years ago, that " In order to be the master, you must always be the student - the moment you truly believe you are the master, you have no chance at being one."
 So, study on!

 Dr Henry has been a chiropractic physician for 50 years.
 He also offers nutritional testing at our location.
 Please call if you have any questions.
 Here is some information on the NDIS system.